-Montreal in Canada is warming up as summer knocks on its door after a long, tough winter.
-I know this because Michaela told me so.
+Montreal in Canada is cooling down as winter knocks on its door.
+I know this because Michaela told me so today.
 It’s a long way between where I am in New Zealand and Montreal, but the beauty of the MyMT™ community, is that we are all part of the ‘global village’.
-With grown-up triplets, Michaela has been busy for years, but with her symptoms over-whelming her and her weight going up, she headed for the gym and began doing lots of exercise.
-No surprises that it wasn’t working for her.
+Michaela joined the programme over a year ago now.
+With triplets, now grown up, she has been busy for years.
+Then menopause arrived and with symptoms over-whelming her and her weight going up, she headed for the gym and began doing lots of exercise to manage her weight – as many of us have done for years.
+It was no surprise to me that it wasn’t working for her.

-“I was at my wit’s end with my menopausal weight gain” mentioned Michaela.
+“I was at my wit’s end with my menopausal weight gain” she told me.

 I exercised a lot and ate relatively well but kept gaining weight.
 I was told to just move more and eat less.
 When I discovered Wendy’s program, she explained why I was gaining, with the exercise I was doing whilst not sleeping and I learnt that what used to work, does not work the same at this stage of our lives.